apache/nuttx/configs/clicker2-stm32/README.txt

        2017-06-26:  Verified with HC06 and extended addressing and HC1 with both addressing modes.

+       2017-06-27:  Added the Telnet client application to the configuration.
+          First testing reveal a problem that will require some re-design before continuing:  The Telnet daemon does not yet support IPv6!

      Test Matrix:
        The following configurations have been tested: